Capitalise field name

 Allow a field to be hidden or shown based on conditions.

-The conditions are specified by creating a view and adding filters.
-That view is then selected in this field option.
+Behind the scenes, the conditions are saved by creating a view (if none is selected already) and adding each condition as a filter.
 If a record appears in the view, the field will be visible, otherwise it won’t display to users.

 As the conditions are created in a view, this mechanism is really powerful.
 You can create simple or very complex critera, including all of the filter options in a view, for example basing a filter on a calculation and combining multiple filters.

 So you could make a field appear only when a particular point is reached in a process, or a status is changed elsewhere in a form, or perhaps it should only be visible to people who are members of a certain role.
 See view filters for more information.

 - show never - useful for hiding fields used for internal purposes, e.g. which help the internal workings of a workflow

 If this option is used on a separator field, then the visibility rule will apply to the entire block of fields under that separator.

 If the field is blank, allow a value to be entered, however as soon as it has a value, lock to prevent further editing.
 The user can manually unlock, but will be prompted for a reason for doing so, which will be logged against the field as a comment.

 This can be used to prevent accidental editing of important fields which should not usually be changed, for example a product’s stock code.

 Unlock if record in view